Stuart Gordon

 Stuart Alan Gordon (August 11, 1947 – March 24, 2020) was an American filmmaker, theatre director, screenwriter, and playwright.
 Initially recognized for his provocative and frequently controversial work in experimental theatre, Gordon began directing films in 1985.
 Most of Gordon's cinematic output was in the horror genre, though he also ventured into science fiction and film noir.

 Born in Chicago, Gordon became known for experimental and sometimes controversial live theater at the University of Wisconsin in the late 1960s.
 Moving back to Chicago, he founded and led the Organic Theater Company.
 In the early 1980s, Gordon went to California to pursue movie making.

 Like his friend and fellow filmmaker Brian Yuzna, Gordon was a fan of H. P. Lovecraft and adapted several of the author's stories for the screen, including Re-Animator, From Beyond, and Dagon, as well as the Masters of Horror episode Dreams in the Witch-House.
 He turned to the work of Edgar Allan Poe on two occasions, directing The Pit and the Pendulum in 1991 and The Black Cat for the Masters of Horror series in 2007.
+Gordon published several books, including The Eyes Trilogy, Watchers, and numerous encyclopedias with The Paranormal: An Illustrated Encyclopedia and The Encyclopedia of Myths and Legends, among others.
 Several of his films have gone on to become cult classics.

 Early life and education

-Stuart Alan Gordon was born on August 11, 1947 in Chicago, Illinois, the son of Rosalie (Sabath), a high school English teacher, and Bernard Gordon, a cosmetics factory supervisor.
+Stuart Alan Gordon was born on August 11, 1947, in Chicago, Illinois, the son of Rosalie (Sabath), a high school English teacher, and Bernard Gordon, a cosmetics factory supervisor.
 After graduating from Lane Technical High School, Gordon worked as a commercial artist apprentice prior to enrolling at the University of Wisconsin–Madison.
 Unable to get into the film classes, he enrolled in an acting class and ended up majoring in theater.
 During this time, he founded his first theatre company, Screw Theater.